So what’s the deal?

 Can you tell me about your bathroom facilities?

-We have a dry compost toilet which deals with solid waste in an ecologically friendly way.
+We have a compost toilet which deals with solid waste in an ecologically friendly way and incorporates a pee separator so that this valuable resource isn’t wasted.
 Don’t worry if you haven’t used one before, we can explain the system.

 Unless you’ve not managed to work this out alone, it’s worth pointing out that this is not the place to come if you are looking for a daily wallow in a bubble bath followed by blow drying your hair!